privacybydesign/irmamobile/fastlane/README.md

 The artifacts produced by the `android_build_apk` and the `android_build_appbundle` actions need to be signed in order to distribute them.
 For the Google Play Store, you need an app bundle signed with the right upload key.
 The corresponding certificate needs to be registered with Google.
 This upload key is also used as signing key for Android Code Transparency.
-For ad-hoc APKs, artifact are signed using regular APK signing.
+For ad-hoc APKs, artifacts are signed using regular APK signing.
 The `android_build_apk` and the `android_build_appbundle` actions have built-in support for signing.
 The key should be given as Java Keystore and can be passed using the `keystore_path`, `key_alias`, `keystore_password` and `key_password` parameters.